Roomba not connecting to WiFi? (No More Frustration)

 factory resetting roomba to fix wifi connection issue

-If none of the above steps works for you, a factory reset can help!
 This process, also known as a factory data reset, completely deletes all data in the device and returns it to its default settings.

 For your convenience, I have already written an article on this topic with step-by-step instructions.
 Here’s the link.